 Newhaven is a district in the City of Edinburgh, Scotland, between Leith and Granton and about 2 miles (3.2 km) north of the city centre.
-Edinburgh itself is easily accessible via taxi or bus 7 or 11 (a ten minute ride), right accross the street from the tender dock.
+Edinburgh itself is easily accessible via taxi or bus 7, 10 or 11 (a ten minute ride), right accross the street from the tender dock.

 Newhaven is a tender port.
 Distance from anchorage to tender pier: 1.5 Nautical miles, a 20 minute tender ride.

 From the tender dock it is an easy walk into the nearby shopping center, or better take the free shuttle to see one of the most popular attractions: The Royal Yacht Britannia at Ocean Terminal in Leith with a large shopping mall.
 When exiting the tender dock, turn right and walk through the Welsh Fishmongers building to catch the free shuttle bus.

 At the Ocean terminal in Leith there are Hop on/off buses to get you the Edinburgh.